If you are an expert (coach, consultant, author, skilled professional, etc.) then content marketing is a great way to build and market your expertise.

 Letting content slip due to client delivery work

-In other words, if we align content marketing with our expertise, it’ll thrive.
+So if we align content marketing with our expertise, it’ll thrive.
+We must focus on “showing how to solve a problem that our target audience faces”.

 There are just 3 steps to ensuring that you will successfully execute your content marketing plan and also drive sales results.